Do Go On - 125 - The Legend of Bigfoot

 I'm naturally charming.

-all right came out a little bit briefly and then went back away again I'm not a thought about
+Behind stuff and then came out a little bit briefly and then went back away again.

 Oh.